 - There are situations whereby it is important not to state why you do not agree with the person.
 You may just let them be aware of the fact that their different opinion is respected, taken note of and appreciated.
 The personality and past experiences with the person in question determine this.

-- The focus of your mail is to voice how much regard you have for the colleague.
+- The focus of your email is to voice how much regard you have for the colleague.
 Many people will not go on brewing issues with someone they perceive admires them.
 It is possible to have regard for someone you do not share the same perspective with.
 Diversity is what makes us human.
 This is crucial.
 Conflicts are often easily resolved when you show the other party that you have taken note and you have regard for them and what they think.
-You however do not have to agree.
+You, however, do not have to agree.

 - In cases whereby you strongly disagree with every opinion, start with the ones you agree with first.